California Estate Planning

 While death can come swiftly without any warning, most people are aware of the approaching end of life.
 Although it will help to have gotten all your ducks in a row well in advance, it is never too late to settle your affairs, and a competent estate planner can help.

-In addition to reducing taxes and ensuring that your needs are met, having your financial matters straightened out can lend a welcome sense of comfort to you and your family at an otherwise stressful time.
+In addition to reducing taxes, avoiding unnecessary expenses and ensuring that your needs are met, having your financial matters straightened out can lend a welcome sense of comfort to you and your family at an otherwise stressful time.

 When death appears imminent, planning techniques can easily be the last thing on your mind.
 Fortunately, strategies do exist to help reduce your end-of-life monetary burdens.
 When time is of the essence, however, you or those with whom you are close may want some legal assistance.